 If you hold both an SEP and TMG rating on your licence, then the course can be completed on either class (or even a combination of both).

-We are currently offering Night Rating courses, at our London Oxford base, for an all-inclusive price of just £TBA.
+We are currently offering Night Rating courses, at our Bournemouth base, for an all-inclusive price of just £TBA.
 This includes student membership, 5 hours of aircraft hire, with all associated flight & ground instruction and all landings.

 If you prefer to pay as you fly, we can provide you with an estimate of costs, based on our standard training rates.